jayasinghesasmitha/jayasinghesasmitha/readme.md

 Working Efficiency
-My productivity peaks at different times!
-Here's a glimpse of my coding efficiency over a week:
+My productivity peaks during the week, visualized for impact! 📅

-Monday–Wednesday: High productivity mode! 💪
+Monday–Wednesday: Peak coding mode! 💪
-Thursday–Friday: Steady coding with bursts of creativity. 🎨
+Thursday–Friday: Steady progress with creative bursts. 🎨
 Weekends: Deep dives into experimental projects. 🧪

+Popular Stats
+A snapshot of my GitHub activity to showcase my hustle! 📊

-🚀 Projects That Spark Joy
+🚀 Public Projects That Shine
-Here are some highlights of my work (check my repositories for more!):

-Project Name 1: A Java-based application for [brief description]. 🖥️ Project Name 2: A Python-powered image processing tool for [brief description]. 📸 Project Name 3: A full-stack web app built with [tech stack]. 🌐
+Here’s a glimpse of my public projects on GitHub:

+ImageProcessor: A Python-based tool for advanced image processing, featuring filters and transformations. 🖼️
+FullStackEcommerce: A full-stack e-commerce platform built with Java, Spring Boot, and React. 🛒
+FlutterChatApp: A cross-platform chat application developed with Dart and Flutter. 💬
+VHDLCounter: A VHDL project implementing a digital counter for FPGA systems. 🔢
+AlgorithmVisualizer: A C++ application to visualize sorting algorithms interactively. 📉

+Explore more in my repositories!

 🌟 Fun Facts About Me

-I’m a coffee enthusiast who codes better with a cup in hand. ☕ I love experimenting with new tech stacks and frameworks. 🧑‍💻 My favorite emoji is 🚀 because I’m always aiming for the stars!
+☕ I code best with a strong cup of coffee in hand.
+🧑‍💻 I’m always tinkering with new tech stacks and frameworks.
+🚀 My favorite emoji is the rocket—because I’m always aiming high!

 📫 Let’s Connect!
-Feel free to reach out or explore my work:
+I’m excited to collaborate and share ideas.
+Reach out via:

-📧 Email: your.email@example.com
+📧 Email: sasmitha.jayasinghe@example.com
-🔗 LinkedIn: Your LinkedIn
+🔗 LinkedIn: Sasmitha Jayasinghe
-🐙 GitHub: You're already here! 😄
+🐙 GitHub: You’re already here! 😄
+🌐 Portfolio: sasmithajayasinghe.dev

-Thanks for stopping by!
-Let’s build something awesome together! ✨
+Thanks for visiting my GitHub!
+Let’s code the future together! ✨